benpptung/appstackr/README.md

   },
 ]
 ```
-If see `EMFILE` appstackr error, it means there are too many files opened.
+If you see `EMFILE` appstackr error, it means too many files opened.
 It might happen to require `react` module.
-One of the workarounds is to stack its minified file directly, e.g. `node_modules/react/dist/react-with-addons.min.js` Also, facebook has tried their best to minify their js files, we shall not minify the files again.
+One of the workarounds is to stack its minified file directly, e.g. `node_modules/react/dist/react-with-addons.min.js` It is suggested because facebook has tried their best to minify their js files, we shall not minify the files again.

 ###### browserify tranforms support